Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Results

 \subsubsection{Explicit feedback}

-8 participants provided explicit feedback on the recommendations in 13 responses.
-No participants provided rec feedback after batch 7, so responses reflect initial impressions.
-Table \ref{tab:explicit_feedback} summarizes the quantitative feedback received: only 4 of 10 responses found the recommendations interesting in general, while 46\% of responses to specific recommendations were deemed relevant compared to 39\% irrelevant.\footnote{As the sample is small and the textual feedback is more informative, we conducted no further statistical analysis on rec relevance feedback.} Five of the recommendations were deemed ``very irrelevant or offensive'', and associated text feedback can tell us why.
-Participants objected to sites due to having ``choppy, poor grammar and name calling'', describing the death of a patient (\textit{``don't want to read about ppl dying of cancer''}), being ``too religious'', and describing patients of a very different age than the participant.
-Objections to Christian religious content may reflect belief misalignment between reader and author~\cite{smith_what_2021}; one participant requested the ability to filter sites \textit{``by the number of times Christ is mentioned''}.
-Less severe objections focused on aspects of the writing: ``boring'', ``wordy'', ``no reflection'', ``too much philosophizing'', ``bragging''.
-One participant desired sites that ``go beyond simply updating the reader'', describing their own efforts as an author to inspire readers and to include ``silver linings''.
+Only 8 participants provided explicit feedback on the recommendations, across 13 responses.
+No participants provided recommendation feedback after batch 7, so responses reflect initial impressions.
+Table \ref{tab:explicit_feedback} summarizes the quantitative feedback received: only 4 of 10 responses found the recommendations interesting in general, while 46\% of responses to specific recommendations were deemed relevant compared to 39\% irrelevant.\footnote{As the sample is small and the textual feedback is more informative, we conducted no further statistical analysis on recommendation relevance feedback.} Five of the recommendations were deemed ``very irrelevant or offensive'', and associated text feedback can tell us why.
+Participants objected to sites due to having poor writing, describing the death of a patient (\textit{``don't want to read about ppl dying of cancer''}), being ``too religious'', and describing patients of a very different age than the participant.
+On the positive side, participants valued the ``wide range of experiences'' present in the recommended sites.
+One participant was surprised by recommendations for different medical conditions but describes realizing that \textit{``what is important to me is to see and be inspired by how others deal with} any \textit{difficult situation.''}